AntonioRoldan/Deep-learning-nd/README.md

 Next I implemented an image classifier as a convolutional neural network inspired by alexnet's architecture which was trained on the CIFAR10 dataset, achieving a 70% accuracy.

 ![convolutional-networks](https://user-images.githubusercontent.com/22200326/28600440-3d5bb43c-71b2-11e7-9836-84f9d502ca5a.png)
+It consisted of a classical architecture, defined by two convolutions with dropout layers and two fully connected layers.

 ![08-alexnet-1](https://user-images.githubusercontent.com/22200326/28600444-43e89bbc-71b2-11e7-9152-db7b5cc999fb.png)